farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > Just as a reminder, the longer it takes for a milestone to happen, the longer it will take for characters to become stronger.
 >
 > This is important to keep in mind depending on what kind of progression curve you want to have.
-Do you want to have a short campaign where characters will grow stronger pretty quickly, or are you looking for a year-spanning campaign where the characters will mostly evolve by changing their character details and where milestones will be more scarce?
 >
+> Do you want to have a short campaign where characters will grow stronger pretty quickly, or are you looking for a year-spanning campaign where the characters will mostly evolve by changing their character details and where milestones will be more scarce?
+>
 > You could go as low as giving the player character only 2-3 Talents during an entire campaign, or reward them more often.
 >
 > There isn't a right or wrong answer here.
 It depends 100% on what kind of campaign you want to have.
 This is also something you can discuss with the group to make sure everyone has the same expectations.

+> #### Starting Talent
+>
+> Some groups already have a pretty good idea of who their character is and what they are good at.
+>
+> If that is the case with your group, it might be a good idea to offer them a starting talent in the form of `+1 Effect when ____`
+>
+> This will give them an edge in certain situation, without breaking the balance of the game.
+>
+> Here's an adapted [character sheet](/documents/fari-games/charge-rpg/downloads/character-sheet-with-starting-talent.pdf) to get you started.

 ### Situational Talents